-E. CNX's Protest to the Lewis County Board of Assessment Appeals.
+E. CNX's Protest to the McDowell County Board of Assessment Appeals.

-On February 17, 2016, CNX submitted to the Lewis County Assessor and the Lewis County Commission sitting as the Board of Assessment Appeals an Application for Review of Property Assessment with regard to its gas wells (See Hr'g Tr., Ex.
-1), and CNX appeared on October 24, 2016, by counsel, before the Board.
+On February 17, 2016, CNX submitted to the McDowell County Assessor and the McDowell County Commission sitting as the Board of Assessment Appeals an Application for Review of Property Assessment with regard to its gas wells (See Hr'g Tr., Ex.
+1), and CNX appeared on October 31, 2016, by counsel, before the Board.
 (See W. Va.
 Code § 11-3-24).
-CNX hired a third-party court reporter to produce a certified transcript of the hearing at which it presented the evidence discussed above.
-Exhibits introduced at the hearing and provided to the Board will also be transmitted to the Court within thirty (30) days, as provided by West Virginia Code § 11-3-25.
-The original transcript of the proceeding is attached to CNX's Petition as Exhibit A. (See W. Va.
+CNX hired a third party court reporter to produce a certified transcript of the hearing at which it presented the evidence discussed above, a copy of which has been provided to the McDowell County Clerk.
+Exhibits introduced at the hearing and provided to the Board are appended to the transcript.
+The original record of the proceeding was attached to CNX's Petition as Exhibit A. (See W. Va.
 Code § 58-3-4.)

-By December 27, 2016 Order, the Board determined to make no adjustment to the State Tax Department's valuation of CNX's gas wells for the 2016 tax year.
+By November 1, 2016 Letter, the Board determined to make no adjustment to the State Tax Department's valuation of CNX's gas wells for the 2016 tax year.
 (See Ex.
-B to CNX's Petition).
-CNX received notice of the Order on January 3, 2017, and CNX timely petitions this Court for relief from the Board's erroneous determination on January 25, 2017.
+B to CNX's

+Petition).
+CNX received notice of the Order on November 21, 2016, and CNX timely petitions this Court for relief from the Board's erroneous determination on December 21, 2016.
 (See W. Va.
 Code § 11-3-25).